Police: Norwich man attempts to flee traffic stop, crashes into two parked cars

 Bryan Davis, 26, of 414 Central Ave., Apt.
 1, was charged at 11 p.m.
 Tuesday with disobeying the signal of an officer, driving with a suspended license or registration, failure to carry minimum insurance, evading responsibility and driving an unregistered motor vehicle.
 He was released on a $5,000 bond and is scheduled to appear July 6 in Norwich Superior Court.

-Officers determined it was the same vehicle and said Brown crashed into two unoccupied parked cars.
+Officers determined it was the same vehicle and said Davis crashed into two unoccupied parked cars.
 He had left the scene on foot, but officers located him further down the street.

-Note: Editor's Note: This version corrects Davis' name.